 He disappeared from near his home at Tingley, near Wakefield, around 3:30 pm on Friday, 6th June 1980 when he had gone out to buy some potatoes for dinner.
 He left the house, had a quick word with a neighbour and walked down the street.
 Nobody saw him alive again.

-On the afternoon of Wednesday, 11th June 1980 his body was found on a coal tip in Todmorden Railway Station goods yard, 30 miles from his home.
+On the afternoon of Wednesday, 11th June 1980, his body was found on a 12 ft high coal heap in Todmorden Railway Station goods yard, 30 miles from his home.
 There were no footmarks to indicate that anyone had climbed the 6 ft high heap of coal.